Minoru Harada

 Minoru Harada (原田 稔, Harada Minoru) is a Japanese Buddhist leader.
 He is the sixth president of the Soka Gakkai from 9 November 2006.
 He is also the Supreme Advisor of Sōka University and the Acting President of Soka Gakkai International (SGI).

 In 1953, he became an adherent of Soka Gakkai (at the time was one of the several lay organizations of Nichiren Shoshu Buddhism).
 He attended Tokyo Metropolitan Bunkyo High School (now Tokyo Metropolitan Bunkyo Secondary Education School).
-He graduated from the University of Tokyo with the Bachelor of Economics degree.
+He graduated from the University of Tokyo with a Bachelor of Economics degree.

 According to Soka Gakkai, he was a left-wing protester and a student activist, participating in the demonstration into the National Diet Building in the 1960s.
 He was the manager of the Student Division and the Youth Division of Soka Gakkai, and one of the Vice-Presidents of Soka Gakkai.
 In a 1976 interview, Harada provided views of Soka Gakkai which contrasted with traditional Nichiren ones; although the latter has typically seen natural disasters as arising when society refuses to adopt the "True Law", Soka Gakkai viewed such effects as being subtler, as in societal problems rather than the likes of earthquakes.

 He became the sixth President of Soka Gakkai on 9 November 2006 following the resignation of Einosuke Akiya.